-But publishers don’t prefer proprietary wrappers as they offer less transparency and the wrappers make sense for enterprise publishers On top of it, there are concerns regarding SSPs offering proprietary wrappers that may prioritize their own exchanges.
-One recent example is the Index Exchange’s bid caching controversy.
+But publishers don’t prefer proprietary wrappers as they offer less transparency.
+Plus, it is not feasible for all publishers to access these wrapper providers because they have strict eligibility requirements (traffic, content type, etc.).
+On top of it, there are concerns regarding SSPs offering proprietary wrappers that may prioritize their own exchanges (related read – Index Exchange’s bid caching controversy).

 Managed wrapper solutions are made for publishers who don’t have the technical and ad operations resources and SSP partnerships.
 The best thing about managed solutions is that the wrapper is often built on top of Prebid.
-So, you get to have complete transparency and added benefits depending on the provider (Some may provide complimentary ad products, unified dashboard, etc).
+So, you have complete transparency and added benefits depending on the provider (some may provide complimentary ad products, a unified dashboard, etc.).

-Apparently, managed wrapper solutions also provide dedicated account managers, implementation support, and ad ops engineers, this, in turn, reduces the development complexity for publishers.
+Managed wrapper solutions also provide dedicated account managers, implementation support, and ad ops engineers.
+This, in turn, reduces the development complexity for publishers.

 - A user visits the publisher’s website.
 The webpage responds with the page’s content and calls the header bidding wrapper.